 Ottawa, Ontario, Canada, is a city near and dear to my heart.
 Although not my place of birth, it is my home town.
 I spent the majority of my childhood growing up there, and since then, Ottawa has grown exponentially and has come to embrace its’ family-friendly label fully.
 With kids activities to entertain the whole family, no matter the season, Ottawa should be on everyone’s list of places to visit.

 From its humble beginnings as the settlement village of Bytown, Ottawa became the nation’s official capital in 1867.
 It is one of Canada’s largest cities with a population of 1 million people.
 But despite the numbers, Ottawa still has a lot of small-town charm.
 And it is an excellent place for family fun.
-There’s much to recommend about Ottawa, but I’ve narrowed it down to a few favourites.
+There’s much to recommend about Ottawa, but I’ve narrowed it down to a few favourites from sites to see and visit to indoor activities.

 Museums in Ottawa Ontario